bertieucbs/aws-kendra-metadata/README.md

    - Iterate through each of sample web urls and fetch basic info like 'title', 'description', 'keywords' etc.
    - Create 'fileName.txt' and put 'description' in it for indexing.
 Programme will store in folder 'data/documents/'
    - Create 'fileName.txt.metadata.json' with custom attributes/metadata about the document.
 Programme will store in folder 'data/metadata/'
-7. Run the sample code by typing and verify the outputs and generated files in the folders
+7. Run the sample code by typing below and verify the outputs and generated files in the folders

 ```
 node exportDocumentsKendraMetadata.js